BrainPad/cliboa/CONTRIBUTING.md

 * If you would like to discuss or have doubts before implement it, would like you to make issues.

-## Workflow for external developers
+## Workflow for External Developers
 ### Bugfix or hotfix or New feature
 1. Fork from https://github.com/BrainPad/cliboa
 2. Create your branch for bugfix or hotfix or feature